 The central focus of the standard is identifying and managing the risks and impacts posed by AI.
 The two most significant factors when thinking about the risks posed by an AI system are the data involved, and the use cases for the system.
 When thinking about risks from data, organizations must consider the full life cycle of a system including training data, any data input at the time of use, and the output data.
 Weighing the risks from how the system is used is further complicated by the fact that organizations have to both assess the intended purpose or use of the system, as well as any possible misuses.

 ISO 42001 requires organizations to identify, assess and mitigate these risks.
-These include potential biases in training data, limitations in explainability, and broader societal impacts.
+These include potential biases in training data, limitations in explainability, robustness, privacy, and broader societal impacts.
 The standard emphasizes that AI risks are not purely technical in nature and must consider ethical factors, legal compliance, and social acceptability.

 The standard adopts a proportional approach where the depth of governance corresponds to the potential harm of the AI system.
 This means the organization’s (finite) capacity is spent addressing risk effectively.